phplogger/phplogger/README.md

 $logger->debug('this is a debug message line');
 ```

-Also you can add context array to the messages, which will be passed to the server as well
+Pass context array to the methods, which will be passed to the server as well
 ```php
 # define context to pass along with the message
 $context = ['time' => microtime(true)];